spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 ### Deploy

-Open Palette dashboard, select the **Clusters** page from the left panel and click on the cluster to open the details page
+From the left **Main Menu** select the **Clusters**.
+Click on the host cluster you deployed to open the details page.

 ![Cluster details with available updates](/tutorials/deploy-clusters/deploy_app/app_update_available.png)

 <br />

-On the top right corner, there is a green button **Updates Available** that shows you have updates to deploy on the cluster.
+On the top right-hand corner is a green button **Updates Available**.
+Click on the button to review the available updates.
+Compare the new changes against the previous cluster profile definition.
+The only change is the addition of a manifest that will deploy the Hello Universe application.
-Click on it to see the modification between the last deployed profile on the cloud provider with the current profile that contains the application.

-Revise the application configurations.

 ![Available updates details](/tutorials/deploy-clusters/deploy_app/updates_available_details.png)

-Click to **Confirm updates** to finalize the modification and apply the configuration of the application to the cluster.
+Click on **Confirm updates** to apply the updates to the host cluster.

 <br />